Our Top 3 Picks

 6. How to Be Your Dog’s Best Friend

-This classic training book among dog obedience training books has been around for a while and is written by the Monks of New Skete; who have been training dogs for over 30 years.
+How to Be Your Dog’s Best Friend is a classic training book among dog obedience training books has been around for a while and is written by the Monks of New Skete; who have been training dogs for over 30 years.
 Half of the book is a training guide for how to teach your dog basic commands, and with ideas for a solid feeding routine, behavior recommendations, grooming tips and much more.

 The other half is a philosophical reflection of the mental benefits that come with sharing your home with a dog.
 The book was first released in 1978 and has been continuously updated since, to fit modern standards and views when it comes to dog training.
 When looking for the best puppy training book, this could be a good choice as it helps you find the right mindset already before bringing your furry family member home.